EOFY Offer: 90% off your plan for your first 3 months

 Why understanding accumulated depreciation matters for a business

-• Track asset values over time to plan replacements, upgrades and maintenance
+• Plan ahead: Track asset values over time to schedule replacements, upgrades and maintenance

-• Show lenders and investors the value of your assets to improve your chances of getting finance
+• Access finance: Show lenders and investors the value of your assets to improve your chances of getting approved

 How does accumulated depreciation affect financial statements?